hassansin/hassansin.github.io/_posts/2017-05-07-implementing-websocket-protocol-in-go.markdown

     a. store 127 in second byte
     b. convert the payload `length` into a 8-byte slice in network byte order
     c. append the length bytes to the header bytes
-6. Finally append the payload data
+6. Finally append the payload data without masking

 {% highlight go %}